-The risks and failures associated with electro-mechanically driven spillway gates are clearly indicated in the paper, 1B W Leyland, (2016) Strategies for improving the safety of spillway gates, ICOLD 2016, Johannesburg, South Africa, 16-19 May 2016.
+The risks and failures associated with electro-mechanically driven spillway gates are clearly indicated in the paper, (B W Leyland, 2016).

-The automatic self-actuating gates do not require any electro-mechanical mechanisms and are therefore more suitable to most sites in many developing countries.
+The automatic self-actuating gates do not require any electro-mechanical mechanisms and are therefore more suitable to most sites in Southern Africa and other developing countries.
 In this category of gates there is again a choice as shown in Figure 3.